Is Coconut Oil Good or Bad For You? Truths & Deceptions About This Tropical Fat

 Refined, Hydrogenated Coconut Oil Can Be Deadly

 Historically, coconut had a poor reputation as a saturated fat that clogs arteries & increases cholesterol.
 These health concerns are due to hydrogenated coconut oil used in processed foods, such as pastries, desserts & baked goods.
 Research has hydrogenated saturated fats linked to obesity, high blood pressure, heart attack & stroke.
 Conversely, raw, organic coconut has many superfood benefits.
-Coconut meat is a source of protein, healthy fats, fiber & various vitamins & minerals including calcium, potassium and other electrolytes.
+Coconut meat is a source of protein, healthy fats, fibre & various vitamins & minerals including calcium, potassium and other electrolytes.
 Coconut is the best oil for weight & fat loss.
 The medium chain fats in coconut are metabolized differently in the body, improving metabolism, fat burning, loss of belly fat & improving calorie burning & calorie reduction through fullness.

 Proven Health Benefits of Raw, Organic Coconut Oil: